 Creating a birthday fundraiser is a fantastic way to give back to a cause you're passionate about on your special day.
 Staying at home and self-isolating mean social gatherings and parties are on hold, but you could ask them to donate to Mind instead.
 Encourage friends and family members to forgo birthday gifts and donate to your birthday fundraiser by setting up a Just Giving page for Mind.

-You don't always need a bucket to collect donations, did you know you can collect online too?
+Bucket collections aren't possible right now, but did you know you can collect online too?
 Set up a JustGiving page for Mind, personalise it with your reasons for supporting Mind and share the link with your friends and family.
 JustGiving lets you see your total as you collect too, so you don't have to wait until you count up the money at the end!

 Many of us are finding that we are working from home or cancelling activities outside of the house.
 This may mean that you find that we are saving money on travel or other expenses.
 If you able to, you may want to consider donating those savings to Mind.